+This document describes the final architecture for the iFLEX Framework.
 The architecture consists of different views and perspectives.
 The context view describes how the iFLEX assistant (iFA) interacts with end-users, other stakeholders and its environment.
 The functional view describes the division of iFA into logical subcomponents and the interactions between these sub-components.
 The information view describes how the components process and manage information, and the deployment view describes how the iFA can be configured, packaged and deployed into energy services provided to the end-user.
 Interoperability perspective describes how the different components interact for a particular purpose to reach a common goal, whereas security, scalability and privacy perspectives ensure that the non-functional requirements are properly addressed by the iFLEX Framework architecture.

+The architecture design is an iterative process consisting of three phases.
+This document describes the third, and the final, phase of the design process.
 In the first phase, the context view, the functional view and the information view were defined, and the interoperability, security and privacy perspectives were documented, as these were recognized as the most apparent.
 In the first phase, also an instantiation example of the iFlex Assistant was provided by applying the common context and functional views to the Finnish pilot.

-In the second phase, the functional view is refined by describing the interfaces for each component (including the functions the interface implements).
-In addition, the information view is refined by describing each data item in more detail.
-The iFLEX Assistant is also applied to households, describing a common instantiation example of the iFlex Assistant for both Slovenian and Greek cases.
-In addition, the context and functional views between different applications of the iFA (for households and building communities) are compared and the common parts of the iFLEX framework are refined.
+In the second phase, the functional view was refined by describing the interfaces for each component (including the functions the interface implements).
+The information view was also refined by describing each data item in more detail.
+The iFLEX Assistant was also applied to households, describing a common instantiation example of the iFlex Assistant for both Slovenian and Greek cases.
+In addition, the context and functional views between different applications of the iFA (for households and building communities) were compared and the common parts of the iFLEX framework are refined.
+In the third phase, the configuration, packaging and deployment of the iFA were described with the help of the deployment view.
+Some internal changes and refinements were also made to the functional components, but these had no effect to the general iFLEX architecture.